 The health and safety of each guest is WhaleCoast Alaska’s first priority.
-One important Covid-19 safety measure we are once again implementing for 2023 is to require all guests to submit proof that you are fully vaccinated against Covid-19 between February 1 and March 1, 2023; this includes any booster shots that are recommended by the CDC.
+One important Covid-19 safety measure we are once again implementing for 2024 is to require all guests to be fully vaccinated against Covid-19 before March 1, 2024; this includes any booster shots that are recommended by the CDC.
+WhaleCoast Alaska does not require participants to submit proof of vaccination in advance of the tour, but participants are instructed to bring their original vaccination cards with them to the program to demonstrate proof of vaccination, including all recommended boosters.
 We will follow the CDC guidelines in effect at the time of each tour, including mask wearing, sanitation, and social distancing.
-Purchase KN95 or N95 surgical face masks for the best protection while on flights and when inside with large groups.
+Purchase N95 face masks for the best protection while on flights and when inside with large groups, and bring two self-tests per person.
 Tour directors, hosts, and tour volunteers must also be vaccinated.
-If you are unwilling to submit proof of vaccination and follow recommended Covid-19 safety recommendations, you should not register for a 2023 WhaleCoast Alaska tour.
+You may be required to take a COVID-19 test, either prior to the tour or during the tour itself.
+If you are unwilling to test, show proof of vaccination upon check-in at the tour orientation, and follow recommended Covid-19 safety recommendations, you should not register for a 2024 WhaleCoast Alaska tour.